 |AMAZON(KDP)||Amazon (KDP)||partner||Read our comparison of publishing platforms in Amazon vs. Apple||Distribution, Retail|

 |AMERICASTARB||America Star Books||warning||Quality, Value, Service, Communication, Transparency, Marketing, Legal||Formerly PublishAmerica, a vanity press with a staggering number of complaints.|

 Self-Publishing Services: Concerns

-The following codes are used to indicate the types of issues that led to a negative rating.
+The following features are used to assess services.
 The issues listed for each concern are illustrative examples only, and may not apply to a specific service provider.
 When assessing any service yourself, these are the features to keep in mind.

 Best Self-Publishing Services: Disclaimer